 Mask of the Betrayer follows up with Gannayev, who is very confident in his status as Rasheman's best, brightest and most beautiful spirit shaman, and will helpfully remind anyone of this fact should the opportunity arise.
 Trying to knock him down a peg only encourages him.

 Quake IV has Johann Strauss, Rhino Squad's technician.
 He constantly brags about his intelligence and his abilities (including being one of the few humans to fluently speak the language of the game's enemies, the Strogg), has a tendency to berate others for not being as intelligent as him, and is always complaining about being placed in immediate danger, as he believes himself to be highly important.
 Fortunately for the rest of the squad, he really is that good - amongst other things, his ability to hack into the Strogg systems to open otherwise unlockable doors is a necessity.

-Sengoku Basara has Mouri Motonari, who never seems to get tired of telling everyone else how futile their attempts to either foil or understand his plans are, or how worthless and idiotic they are in comparison to him.
+Sengoku Basara has Mori Motonari, who never seems to get tired of telling people how futile their attempts to either foil or understand his plans are, or how worthless and idiotic they are compared to him.
 And, while his demeanour is usually cold, he can become rather smug when proved right (as he always is).

 Purge in Space Channel 5 Part 2 may brag about how he's a genius and amazes himself, but he really is smarter than the average villain in the series.
 He has a plan for everything, should you beat him here, he'll have a backup idea at the ready.
 That is, until the ending, when Ulala has him beat.

 And then he shows up at the end of the credits march.
 Cue Kaizo Trap.

 Leo in Super Monday Night Combat, a clone of Leonardo da Vinci.
 He's the smartest guy in the room and he knows it, constantly talking about his genius and his many incredible achievements while looking down on every other pro in competition.